Ranking

 Page, L., Brin, S., Motwani, R., & Winograd, T. (1999).
 The PageRank citation ranking: Bringing order to the web.
 Stanford InfoLab.

-• input_matrix – Adjacency matrix or biadjacency matrix of the graph.
+• input_matrix (sparse.csr_matrix, np.ndarray) – Adjacency matrix or biadjacency matrix of the graph.

-• weights – Parameter to be used for Personalized PageRank.
-Restart distribution as a vector or a dict (node: weight).
+• weights (np.ndarray, dict) – Weights of the restart distribution for Personalized PageRank.
 If None, the uniform distribution is used (no personalization, default).

-• weights_row – Parameter to be used for Personalized PageRank on bipartite graphs.
-Restart distribution as vectors or dicts on rows, columns (node: weight).
+• weights_row (np.ndarray, dict) – Weights on rows of the restart distribution for Personalized PageRank.
+Used for bipartite graphs.
 If both weights_row and weights_col are None (default), the uniform distribution on rows is used.

 self